 You could benefit from a better work-life balance

 If you’ve ever worked in an accountancy practice role, you will know that, while rewarding, the role comes with long hours and a lot of responsibility.
-An in-house role could offer more predictable working hours company to a practice role.
+An in-house role could offer more predictable working hours compared to a practice role.
 You could also benefit from more stability compared to the sometimes uncertain, client-driven practice environments.

 There could be more opportunities for career progression